himmAllRight/himmAllRight-source/content/post/tmpfs-mount-ramdisk.md

 page](https://wiki.archlinux.org/index.php/Tmpfs) cautions *against* running `mount -a` to mount the new RAM disk, that is because it is warning that any files that might already be in the directories will be removed during the mount.
-While this is a concern when editing any of the already "natually occuring" `tmpfs` mounts on the system (such as `/tmp` and `/run`), our use case is adding a *new* one.
+While this is a concern when editing any of the already "naturally occurring" `tmpfs` mounts on the system (such as `/tmp` and `/run`), our use case is adding a *new* one.
 So, we should be safe!

 ```shell